aleshaleksey/fansys23/2023-11-assumptions.md

 Most birds are "typical" flyers, though most fowl are "poor" and small raptors are usually "good".
 Flies, on the other hand have "perfect flight".
 Humanoids seldom have natural flight.
 Those that do, are usually poor.
 Those races with "average" flight pay a high price for it.

+__If a group wishes to simplify__ these rules, it is recommended to use "Good" flight for natural fliers and "Perfect" flight for magical flight.
+Using "perfect" flight for all fliers is the simplest rule of course, but makes flying monsters, mounts and characters a lot more powerful.
+Beware!

 ##### Walk and Flight Logic
 Most terrestrial creatures have legs and walk.
 Some do not.
 They slither.
 They are an exception.
 We ignore them for now.
 Using small to large animals for reference, quadrupeds have a walking speed of 2-6 miles per hour (mph), a running speed of 8-20mph, and a sprint pace of 16-40mph.
 There are fewer bipeds, but they are capable of similar speeds (see ostriches).
 Humanoids are comparatively slow.
 3-4mph (~5-6ft/s) is a typical walk.
 The fastest sprinter reaches about 24mph (100m/9s, 35ft/s), an average human springs at ~16mph (100m/15s, 24ft/s).
 The speeds we have quoted in the rules are a bit lower as conditions on an adventure are seldom as ideal as on a modern running track.
 Likewise you will notice that I have used [STR] for sprinting.
 This is in keeping with sports physiology.